pipelon/equinetics/wp-content/plugins/multi-rating/readme.txt

 == Changelog ==

+= 5.0.2 (14/08/2020) =
+* Fix: Console error in Gutenberg editor due to icon_classes missing
+* Fix: Deprecated jQuery function live() was used in admin JS

 = 5.0.1 (28/06/2020) =
-Fix: Auto placement post type issue
+* Fix: Auto placement post type issue

 = 5.0 (27/06/2020) =
 * New: Added REST API readonly endpoints for rating results list, rating items and a custom field on posts with rating results